 Concussion is a public health crisis.
 The demand for objective, quantifiable measures of impairment and recovery are essential not only to diagnosing the individual but documenting recovery and making return-to-learn, -play, and -work decisions as well as a means to track functioning over time.
 Among the many documented effects of concussion, impairments in memory, executive function, emotional control, decision-making, concentration and attention, and reaction time are frequently observed.
 Given global patterns of immigration and the subsequent increase in cultural and linguistic diversity in destination countries, such as the United States [70], there is the reasonable necessity for measures that are sensitive to these neurocognitive deficits while accounting for racial, cultural/ethnic, and linguistic characteristics of the participant or patient.

 Despite such diversity, fewer than 40% of the articles identified in this review reported participant characteristics with respect to race, culture/ethnicity, or language.
-Of these articles, Caucasian or English-speaking participants are the majority of, or only, participants in approximately 80%.
+Of these articles, White or English-speaking participants are the majority of, or only, participants in approximately 80%.
 Furthermore, approximately 2% of all of the articles account for these demographics in the data analyses.
 Consequently, the external generalizability of the results of the majority of the articles identified here is limited.
 Furthermore, the effects of concussion on neurocognitive test outcomes in diverse populations is unclear.

 However, on the basis of this review, there is reason for caution when interpreting the results of neurocognitive tests, particularly ImPACT, of individuals from non-English speaking populations as well as individuals who do not identify as “White,” or “Caucasian.”
 Specifically, there is evidence that Spanish-English bilinguals demonstrate lower performance under non-concussed conditions regardless of the test language (Spanish or English) than their English-only counterparts, though taking the test in English consistently yields higher scores [51,58,61].
 This is true even when these bilingual individuals take the test in the language that they prefer [51].
 The mechanisms for such differences remain unclear, though education, acculturation, cultural bias, and test translation are all plausible explanations [13,17,22,51,58,61].
 There is also an indication that long-term test-retest reliability may vary on the ImPACT between multiple cultural and linguistic groups on the basis of different within-group intraclass correlation coefficients [60,65].
 However, no between-group statistics have been calculated to fully explore this.
 Additionally, there is evidence of increased symptom-reporting [52] and increased likelihood of cognitive impairment [39] in non-American and non-White samples, respectively.

 The lack of reporting of race, culture/ethnicity, and languages spoken by the participants is problematic in three ways.
 First, it does not permit the reader to gauge the representativeness of the samples drawn.
-Second, it does not permit the reader to judge the populations on whom the results are valid and generalizable,.
+Second, it does not permit the reader to judge the populations on whom the results are valid and generalizable.
 Third, it does not allow for testing and evaluating outcomes for differences across racial, cultural/ethnic, and linguistic populations.

 4.1 Recommendations for Research